s3664099/island_of_secrets/readme.md

 - updateDisplayRoom - sets the room that is to be displayed.
 Specifically, if the player's room is 20, then a random room is displayed.

-- changeRoom - this setter changes the room that the player is in by the new room that is passed to it.

-- getStatus - a string that outlines the player's strength and wisdom is returned.
+- getStatus - String - a string that outlines the player's strength and wisdom is returned.

 - update - the method is called once a turn, and reduces the time remaining, and the player's strength based on the number of items the player is carrying.

+- getStrengthWisdom - float - returns the sum of the player's strength and wisdom.

+- getRoom - int - returns the room that the player is currently in

+- setRoom - this setter changes the room that the player is in by the new room that is passed to it.

+- getTimeDetails - String - returns the time remaining as a string for display

+- getTime - int - returns the time remainging

+- reduceTime - deducts on from timeRemaining

+- setTime - changes timeRemaining to a new time passed through it.

+- getWisdom - int - returns the player's current wisdom

+- setWisdom - changes the player's wisdom to the new wisdom that is passed through to it.

+- adjustWisdom - changes the wisdom by the amount passed through it the method.

+- getStrength - float - returns the strength of the player.

+- setStrength -  changes the player's strength to the new strength that is passed through to it.

+- adjustStrength - changes the strength by the amount passed through it the method.

+- getWeight - int - returns the weight of the amount of stuff the player is carrying.

+- setWeight -  changes the player's weight to the new weight that is passed through to it.

+- adjustWeight - changes the weight by the amount passed through it the method.

+- adjustFood

+- getFood

+- adjustDrink

+- getDrink

+- setPanelFlag

+- getPanelFlag

+- setSwimming

+- adjustPosition

+- resetPosition

+- checkPosition

 **CommandProcess**